 Add in a nutrient-rich scalp treatment

-After I wash, I apply the CAKE restorative scalp tonic to help support healthy hair growth.
-While it’s not the cheapest option, a few drops go a long way, which helps you get a lot of use out of this bottle – think about the cost per use!
+After I wash, I apply the CAKE restorative scalp tonic (look at those supportive ingredients!) to help support healthy hair growth.
+While it’s not the cheapest option, a few drops go a long way, which helps you get a lot of use out of this bottle.

 Choose a supportive shampoo + conditioner